Sautéed Spinach and the Pizza it Inspired

-As a kid, I was fully aware that the reason Popeye had such big biceps was he ate spinach, straight out of the can.
+As a kid, I was fully aware that Popeye had such big biceps because he ate spinach, straight out of the can.
 I was perfectly fine with my skinny arms.
 That was a sacrifice I was willing to make.

 As I have become more aware of nutritional information and the idea of choosing nutrient-dense foods, dark leafy greens have made their way into my diet on a regular basis … usually in the form of salad.
 Here’s a list of the benefits of eating spinach taken directly from the Dole website …

 Excellent Source of Vitamin A, which helps maintain healthy vision.